studiointeract/tracker-component/README.md

 ## Features

-1. **Easy to use**, manages everything with Tracker through the easy to use autorun and subscribe methods, you don't have to use have to manually setup the reactivity bindings, we promise!
+1. **Easy to use**, manages everything with Tracker through the easy to use autorun and subscribe methods, you don't have to manually setup the reactivity bindings, we promise!
 2. **Server Side Rendering** are supported, trough FlowRouter (SSR).
 3. **Lightweight** implementation, just check the Tracker.Component implementation in the `tracker-component.jsx` file, there is no magic going on behind the scenes, it's only **50 lines of code**.